yeshugaire/burger/README.md

  - Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.
  - Each burger in the waiting area also has a Devour it! button.
 When the user clicks it, the burger will move to the right side of the page.
   - This app stores every burger in a database, whether devoured or not.
-# Video showing how it works:
+# Video/Screenshots showing how it works:
 - https://drive.google.com/file/d/1xY4EqqFONq-VYuI1kURLdOykwbYdIm5h/view